Harvard Hosts 60-Year Curriculum Symposium

-By Cait Etherington June 03, 2018
+By Cait Etherington

 Today marks the second day of an international symposium at Harvard’s Division of Continuing Education (DCE) on the 60-Year Curriculum.
 As several recent studies have found, in today’s disrupted economy, life-long learning is no longer just for ambitious upskillers.
 To survive in today’s economy, everyone needs to commit to reskilling on a constant basis.
-The idea of 60-year curriculum captures this shift, and this weekend’s symposium is a chance for thought leaders to begin exploring its far-reaching implications on higher education.
+The concept of a 60-year curriculum captures this shift, and this weekend’s symposium is a chance for thought leaders to begin exploring its far-reaching implications on higher education.

 “If you think of the nature of the jobs, they are quite different than they were historically,” says Dean Lambert.
 “You’re going to have to continue your education, not just skills development, but real knowledge learning over as long as sixty years.”
 Dean Lambert further observes that “as educators, we have taken responsibility for a very long time for articulating curriculum … today we package that primarily as two, four and seven year curriculums with majors within that but if you look at the modern knowledge worker, that’s insufficient.
 We have to think about what it means to be ready for your next job for sixty years.”
 So, what is the answer?

 According to Dean Lambert, responding to this new paradigm requires universities, specifically their continuing education divisions, to change how they think about learners and the education process: “If we acknowledge that the most effective of these workers are what we called ‘T-shaped’ employees with wonderful problem solving, moral reasoning, communication skills and some really saleable expertise, then you have to take responsibility as an educator for the 60-year curriculum.
 We’re not going to abandon our two-, four-, and seven-year learners but we have to take responsibility for a second.”